sdleffler/luminance-rs/CONTRIBUTING.md

 This project is a _free  and  open-source_ project.
 It has no financial motivation nor support.
 I ([@phaazon]) would like to make it very clear that:

 - Sponsorship is not available.
 You cannot pay me to make me do things for you.
-That includes issues report, features requests and such.
+That includes issues reports, features requests and such.
-- If you still want to donate because you like the project and think I should be awarded, you are free to give whatever you want.
+- If you still want to donate because you like the project and think I should be rewarded, you are free to give whatever you want.
 - However, keep in mind that donating doesn’t unlock any privilege people who don’t donate wouldn’t already have.
 This is very important as it would bias priorities.
 Donations must remain anonymous.